bot4s/telegram/README.md

 Telegram Bot API Wrapper for Scala

+The aim of this project is to provide a 100% idiomatic Scala wrapper for the new Telegram Bot API.
+It's strongly-typed and the whole API is camel-cased.

 # About TOKEN safety
-Please DO NOT SHARE BOT TOKENS in any form.
+Please **DO NOT SHARE BOT TOKENS** in any form.

 In order to avoid unintentional TOKEN sharing, a simple but efficient method is to store a separate file (UNTRACKED, OUTSIDE THE REPO!!!) e.g. "mybot.token" and spawn your bot as follows: